tiiuae/ghaf/docs/src/ref_impl/installer.md

 ## Installing Image

+> [!CAUTION]
-> **WARNING**: This operation is destructive and will overwrite your system.
+> This operation is destructive and will overwrite your system.

 Insert the SSD into the laptop, boot, and select the option to install.

-When presented with the terminal run:
+Then use the following command:

 ```nix
 sudo ghaf-install.sh
 ```

-Check the available options shown in the prompt for the install target remember that the `/dev/sdX` is likely the install medium.
+Check the available options shown in the prompt for the install target.
+Mind that the `/dev/sdX` is likely the install medium.

-Once entered, remembering to include `/dev`, press ENTER to complete the process.
+Once entered, include `/dev` and press [Enter] on the keyboard to complete the process.

 ```nix
 sudo reboot
 ```
-Mind remove the installer drive.
+Remove the installer drive.